Morocco Gold Extra Virgin Olive Oil Analysis Explained

 UV tests determine the ultraviolet light absorbance measured by shining UV light through the oil at several specific wavelengths.
 Absorbance at K232 nm (nanometers), K270 nm and Delta K correlate with the state of oxidation by detecting specific oxidized compounds, some generated from secondary oxidation, and also detect possible adulteration with refined oils.

 The standard set of quality tests for grading olive oil includes organoleptic (sensory) tests and the three basic analyses: FFA, PV and UV.
-The International Olive Committee’s (IOC) olive oil standards specify the precise measurement thresholds to be met for oils to be graded as extra virgin, virgin, and so on.
+The International Olive Committee’s (IOC) olive oil standards specify precise measurement thresholds.
+The grades are extra virgin, virgin.
 Whenever analytical parameters (FFA, PV, and UV) exceed a given threshold, the oil is classified as the next lower quality grade.
-But experts agree that a quality EVOO can meet more stringent thresholds than the standard, reflecting the freshness and quality of truly superior oil.
+But experts agree that a quality EVOO can meet more stringent thresholds than the standard.
+Reflecting the freshness and quality of truly superior oil.
 The standard FFA threshold is 0.8% acidity, but fresh, high-quality EVOO can certainly achieve FFA values of 0.3 % or lower.

 Peroxide Values vary widely over time.
 Some oils may meet the EVOO’s 20 meq/kg threshold while already showing early signs of rancidity.
 Experience indicates that high-quality, recently milled oils exhibit peroxide values below 12 meq/kg.
 Truly excellent oils may have PV as low as 7 meq/kg (9 meq/kg for organic oil).
-The lower the PV, the more likely the oil’s shelf life will be extended.
+An oil with a low PV will have a longer shelf life.

 Regarding UV absorbance, though the standards call for K232 below 2.5 and K270 below 0.22, superior olive oil will exhibit K232 values below 1.85 (2 for organic oil) and K270 below 0.17.
 As mentioned before, low values correlate with high-quality oil, as UV absorbance detects early and later states of oxidation.

-In summary, this olive oil anaylsis provides producers and buyers and ultimately customers with valuable information about the quality of fruit and processing that went into the extra virgin olive oil.
-Lastly this is why we have included the results of our own analysis on each and every bottle of Morocco Gold extra virgin olive oil.
+A basic set of analysis provides producers and buyers.
+Ultimately customers with valuable information about the quality of fruit and processing that went into the extra virgin olive oil.
+That is why we have included the results of our own analysis on each and every bottle of Morocco Gold extra virgin olive oil.